esmero/archipelago-documentation/docs/upgradeLiveFromD8ToD9.md

 ---
-title: "Archipelago-deployment: upgrading Drupal 8 to Drupal 9"
+title: "Archipelago-deployment-live: upgrading Drupal 8 to Drupal 9"
 tags:
-  - Archipelago-deployment
+  - Archipelago-deployment-live
   - Drupal 8
   - Drupal 9
 ---

-# Archipelago-deployment: upgrading Drupal 8 to Drupal 9
+# Archipelago-deployment-live: upgrading Drupal 8 to Drupal 9

 ## What is this documentation for?

-If you already have a well set up and well loved Archipelago (RC2 or your own custom version) running Drupal 8 (D8), this documentation will allow you to update to Drupal 9 (D9) without major issues.
+If you already have a well setup and well loved Archipelago (RC2 or your own custom version) running Drupal 8 (D8), this documentation will allow you to update to Drupal 9 (D9) without major issues.

-D8 will no longer be supported by the end of November 2021.
-D9 has been around for a little while, and even if every module is not supported yet, what you need and want for **Archipelago** has long been ready for D9.
+D8 will be no longer supported by the end of November 2021.
+D9 has been around for a little while and even if not every module is supported yet, what you need and want for **Archipelago** has been since a long time
+D9 ready.

 ## Requirements